robrichard/graphql-spec/spec/Section 5 -- Validation.md

-Typically validation is performed in the context of a request immediately before execution, however a GraphQL service may execute a request without explicitly validating it if that exact same request is known to have been validated before.
-For example: the request may be validated during development, provided it does not later change, or a service may validate a request once and memoize the result to avoid validating the same request again in the future.
+Typically validation is performed in the context of a request immediately before execution, however a GraphQL service may execute a request without explicitly validating it if that exact same document is known to have been validated before.
+For example: the document may be validated during development, provided it does not later change, or a service may validate a document once and memoize the result to avoid validating the same document again in the future.
 Any client-side or development-time tool should report validation errors and not allow the formulation or execution of requests known to be invalid at that given point in time.